BeanGreen247/Elminister-Manjaro-Build/README.md

 make sure to change the location of the script based on your setup

-the srpipt that we added at startup/on login will reassing cpu cores back to linux
+the script that we added at startup/on login will reassing cpu cores back to linux

 ## Step 10
 Bluetooth stuff